|

 Gainesville, Texas

-Photograph collection, 1910-1930
+Photograph Collection, 1910-1930

 17 copy prints

-SWCPC 139, E1
+SWCPC 139 E1

-Consists of photographs of public buildings located in Gainesville,
+Consists of photographs of

-(undated), and the Red River Bridge (undated).
+photographs of the Gainesville Community circus (undated), and the Red River

-In 1850, pioneers heading towards California stopped at Elm Creek in central Cooke County,
+In 1850, pioneers heading towards California stopped at Elm Creek in central

-became a prosperous center for the cattle business following the Civil War.
-By 1890, the
+county seat, Gainesville became a prosperous center for the cattle business

-local market shifted from cattle to cotton.
-Nearby oil fields became an additional source
+cotton.
+Nearby oil fields became an additional source of income in the twentieth

-of income in the twentieth century for this growing community of 14,000.
+century for this growing community of 14,000.

 Galveston, Texas